surgiie/nightwind-cli/README.md

 #### Customize Hooks

 You can optionally review the `.nightwind/hooks` files and tweak to your liking/needs.
-Make sure variables are referenced in camel case and match your needs.
+The current hooks scripts will automatically run if a script file for it exists in `.nightwind/hooks`

+`.nightwind/hooks/before_up`  - Runs before `nightwind up` tasks are performed.
+`.nightwind/hooks/after_up`  - Runs after `nightwind up` tasks are performed.
+`.nightwind/hooks/before_down`  - Runs after `nightwind down` tasks are performed.
+`.nightwind/hooks/after_down`  - Runs after `nightwind down` tasks are performed.

 #### Rendering Templates